Item type conversion

 - The existence of several item types with the same or similar names can be confusing for administrators and for users, who see records on their charts and item types in their palettes that look the same, but are not.

-- By the same token, the analytical tools in i2 Analyze and i2 Analyst's Notebook Premium do not consider records with similar-looking types to be equivalent for the purposes of comparison and other functions.
+- By the same token, the analytical tools in i2 Analyze and the Analyst's Notebook Premium desktop client do not consider records with similar-looking types to be equivalent for the purposes of comparison and other functions.

 - Only records that have types from the Information Store schema can be uploaded to the Information Store.

 To address these problems, the i2 Connect gateway provides a dynamic type conversion service.
 At startup, the gateway builds a catalog of all the item types in all the schemas in the deployment.
 You can then create mappings from one item type to another, in the following combinations:

 - Connector schema type to Information Store schema type

 - Connector schema type to gateway schema type

 - Gateway schema type to Information Store schema type

 - Gateway schema type to gateway schema type (in a different gateway schema)